Waste (WS)

 Description:

-The table illustrates the volume of inorganic waste generated by various university stakeholders, including staff, students, and food stall owners, across all campuses.
-The total volume of inorganic, non-toxic waste amounted to 539.69 tons.
-Among the campuses, the North Bangkok Campus was the largest contributor, producing 247.23 tons, followed by the Phra Nakhon Commercial Campus with 148.43 tons.
+The table presents the volume of inorganic, non-toxic waste generated across all five campuses of Rajamangala University of Technology Phra Nakhon by staff, students, and food stall operators during the current reporting year.
+The total amount reached 539.69 tons, with the North Bangkok Campus contributing the largest portion at 247.23 tons, followed by the Phra Nakhon Commercial Campus at 148.43 tons.

-The majority of the inorganic, non-toxic waste consisted of soft plastics and foam, collectively amounting to 518.76 tons.
-These materials are currently stored in dumpsters, awaiting collection by municipal waste services.
+The majority of this waste stream consisted of soft plastics and foam, totaling 518.76 tons, which are currently stored in dumpsters awaiting collection by municipal waste services.
+The remaining inorganic, non-toxic waste comprised hard plastics, metal cans, glass, and hard paper (9.9 tons) as well as printed paper (11.03 tons).

 The Total Volume of Inorganic Waste Treated